 And then came a voice, speaking in what sounded like an old language that gathered anger and pain as the words unfolded.

 Fr.
 Anthony was about to translate, but Fr.
 Matteo had already rushed upstairs.
-Peter attached his microphone to his ear, and was about to follow, when Landon called him back, tossed him a camera, and gave the instructions through the storm of black and white clothes that suddenly blazed into the room.
+William attached his microphone to his ear, and was about to follow, when Landon called him back, tossed him a camera, and gave the instructions through the storm of black and white clothes that suddenly blazed into the room.
 There was the mother, screaming for her son as she climbed the stairs with pounding steps.
-And there was the doctor, introducing himself hastily to Peter, and lugging bags of medicines and equipment that clanged and clattered as he ran.
+And there was the doctor, introducing himself hastily to William, and lugging bags of medicines and equipment that clanged and clattered as he ran.

 “Change of plans, kids.
 Let’s hope we don’t need to go upstairs,” Landon quieted the room, motioning to John to sit by his side, “Let’s pray and not hate anyone.
 And let’s drink water, too.”